 Me: When do you need this website implemented by?

 Client: 2 weeks.

 Me: Well based on your budget, time constraints and present needs.
 I don't think you need a website at all.

 Me: It seems like the most affordable and simple solution would be to implement a Typeform.

-I will create a quiz which will trigger a series of videos once completed and then trigger a final test.
+I will create a quiz, that will trigger a series of videos once completed and then trigger a final test.

 You will receive all the aggregate data to process how you see fit.